Mexico–United States border: Border enforcement

 There are an estimated half a million illegal entries into the U.S. each year.
 Undocumented labor contributes $395 billion to the economy every year.
 While the U.S. is in favor of immigration, the increase in undocumented immigration has given border-crossing a negative image.
 There are around 11.5 million undocumented workers in the U.S. today, and 87% of undocumented immigrants have been living in the U.S. for more than 7 years.
 Local economies that develop on the Mexican side capitalize not only on available skills but also on available, usually discarded, materials.
-Small businesses trade in clothes that are purchased by the pound and cardboard from the U.S. Some items, like the used tires found everywhere along the border, are made into certain items that support local economies and define a border.
+Small businesses trade in clothes that are purchased by the pound and cardboard from the U.S. Some items, like the used tires found everywhere along the border, are made into certain items that support local economies and define the border.

 The Secure Fence Act of 2006 was passed, providing for the construction of 700. mi of high-security fencing.
 Attempts to complete the construction of the Mexico–United States barrier have been challenged by the Mexican government and various U.S.–based organizations.
 In January 2013, the Government Accountability Office released a report stating that the U.S. Border Patrol intercepted 61% of individuals illegally crossing the border in 2011, which translates to 208,813 individuals not apprehended.
 85,827 of the 208,813 would go on to illegally enter the U.S., while the rest returned to Mexico and other Central American countries.
 The report also shows that the number of illegal border crossings has dropped.